Wednesday, March 25, 2009

 I am not a fan of chain letters and the waste that is involved with perpetuating them.
 This is a chain letter of sorts, so I will not be distributing the starter as prescribed.
 If someone asks me for some, I will happily share, but I do not want to impose this on others unsolicited.

-and ingredients.
+In the meantime, I will be preparing for the next steps by gathering materials and ingredients.
 Part 2 will be coming soon with the latest status of the experiment.